tap349/tap349.github.io/_posts/2017-08-04-elixir-asdf.md

 `asdf global` command writes specified tool version to _$HOME/.tool-versions_.

-all elixir versions managed by asdf are stored in _~/.asdf/installs/elixir/_.
+all Elixir versions managed by asdf are stored in _~/.asdf/installs/elixir/_.

 _~/.zshenv_: